Chennai, a profile

 The Fort St. George served as the center around which the settlement grew.
 Neighboring villages like Triplicane, Purasawalkam, Egmore and Chetput merged with the new settlement Chennapatnam.
 It later became the major naval base and administrative centre of British.

 In 1746, Fort St. George and Madras were captured by the French.
 The British could regain control of the town only in 1749.
 The city witnessed a quick growth and was connected to other important cities by rail.
 After India's independence in 1947, it became the capital of Madras State, which was subsequently renamed Tamil Nadu in 1969.
-The city was renamed as Chennai from its earlier name Madras in 1996.
+The city was renamed as Chennai in 1996.

 Geography and climate

 Chennai lies on the Eastern Coastal Plains in the southeastern coast of India.
 Chennai enjoys little variation in seasonal temperature and has a hot and humid climate for most of the year due to its proximity to the sea.
 The average elevation is 6 meters (20 feet).
 Daytime temperatures in summer range between 38°C and 42°C, though sometimes it goes beyond 42°C. It gets most of its annual rainfall from the north-east monsoon winds, from mid-October to mid-December.
 The Cooum (or Koovam) and Adyar rivers flow through the city.
 Chennai has several lakes like Red Hills, Sholavaram, Puzhal and Chembarambakkam, which supply potable water to the city.